sebastienrousseau/audioanalyser/README.md

 ## Overview

+Audio Analyser is a cutting-edge application designed to transform audio recordings into actionable insights using Microsoft Azure AI.
+It offers advanced capabilities such as audio recording, speech-to-text conversion, and in-depth text analysis, providing users with comprehensive and insightful reports.

 ### Discover Hidden Insights in Minutes: AI-Powered Audio Analysis for Your Call Recordings

 #### Streamline call recording and audio file transcription, uncover actionable insights in seconds with advanced text analysis, powered by Microsoft Azure AI services